 Now users can only enter text with limited number of characters in selected ranges.

-The Data Validation allows us to set input message for text length limitation besides selected cell.
+The Data Validation allows us to set input message for text length limitation besides selected cell as below screenshot shown:

 Now go back to the worksheet, and click one cell in selected range with text length limitation, it displays a tip with the message title and content.
 See the following screen shot:

 Another alternative way to tell user the cell is limited by text length is to set an error alter.
 The error alert will be shown after you entry invalid data.
 See screenshot: